joseph-crowley/BSHR/README.md

 # User's Guide
 ## Getting Started
-Execute `src/main.py` and input your query when prompted.
+Execute `main.py` and input your query when prompted.

 ## Interaction
 Observe the console output as the system processes your query, searching the web and generating hypotheses.

+## Logs and Results

+Logs are in logs/application.log

 ## Receiving Answers
 The application will display the final synthesized answer after completing its analysis.